CodeKrakken/debugging-tech-test/README.md

 ## Issue 2

-Advancing along this branch of the program, I click `Edit`  employee of Company 1.
-No matter which employee I select, it always takes me to Goofy's details.
-It looks like the URLs are wrong: the edit links are as follows:
+Advancing along this branch of the program, I check the `Edit` link for each employee of Company 1.
+It always takes me to Employee 1's details.
+It looks like the URLs are wrong - the edit links are as follows:
 <br><br>
 /companies/1/employees/1/edit<br>
 /companies/2/employees/1/edit<br>